charlysl/MIT-6.170-Software-Studio/assignments/A3 Fritter, Part I/README.md

 For all requests that failed because they were not allowed.

-i.e. attempting to create or edit a user account with a duplicate username, a freet author attempting to upvote one of this tweets.
+i.e. attempting to create or edit a user account with a duplicate username, a freet author attempting to upvote one of his freets.

 It should be noted that, by design, it is imposible for a user to edit another user's account or freets just by tampering with the request, would have to sign in as the other user.